-Get a student from Agricultural and Environmental Management as an intern
+Get a student from Nature and Agricultural Management as an intern

 New ideas | New angles | New knowledge